Quiet neighborhoods in Lisbon (with local markets and cafés)

 Alcântara Lisbon Guide: LX Factory, River Views, and Creative Spaces

 Between the busy nightlife of Bairro Alto and the grand monuments of Belém, Alcântara sits quietly by the river, doing its own thing.
 For years, it was an industrial district, its warehouses and factories standing mostly empty.
-Now, many of those same buildings have been turned into art studios, cafés, and small restaurants - but without losing their raw, unpolished edge.
+Now, many of those same buildings have been turned into art studios, cafés, and small restaurants - but without losing their raw edge.

 Most visitors come here for LX Factory, a sprawling creative hub set inside a former textile factory.
 It’s worth dedicating a couple of hours to wandering its narrow lanes and repurposed spaces.
 You might find a bookstore tucked inside an old printing house, a rooftop bar with a view of the 25 de Abril Bridge, or a wall covered in fresh street art that wasn’t there last month.
 Go in the late morning, when it’s lively but not yet crowded, and you’ll have time to browse the independent shops and maybe sit down for coffee at Wish Slow Coffee House.